uswds/uswds-site/pages/documentation/getting-started-developers/phase-two.md

 ## Introducing uswds-compile

-If you don't yet have Sass compilation set up on your project, we recommend using `uswds-compile`, a USWDS tool [hosted on GitHub](https://github.com/uswds/uswds-compile), as a quick way to get up and running with Sass compilation for USWDS.
+We recommend using `uswds-compile`, a USWDS tool [hosted on GitHub](https://github.com/uswds/uswds-compile), as a quick way to get up and running with Sass compilation for USWDS.

 This tool provides simple Gulp 4 functions that copy USWDS static assets into your project and transform USWDS Sass into browser-readable CSS.
 Additionally, `uswds-compile` applies Autoprefixer to all compiled code to make sure your CSS is browser-compatible.